-School Mental Health Centers are where students and families can receive mental health services provided by a full-time licensed therapist.
-SMHCs are overseen by AISD and operate in collaboration with Integral Care and Vida Clinic.
+School Mental Health Centers are where students and families can receive mental health services provided by a licensed therapist.
+SMHCs are overseen by AISD and operate in collaboration with Vida Clinic.

 Students can be referred for SMHC services through the child study team, parent/guardian or by a community referral.
 Parent/guardian consent is required in order for a student to receive services.
 SMHCs offer a variety of payment options for both insured and uninsured, which help meet the range of needs of AISD families.
-To inquire about services at a particular campus, contact an administrator, counselor, school nurse or the SMHC therapist on that campus.
+To inquire about services at a campus contact the administrator, counselor, school nurse or the SMHC therapist on that campus.
+For additional information regarding services available for a student whose campus does not have an SMHC, please contact Vida Clinic at firstname.lastname@example.org.

 For more information, please contact: